FM Dojo — User Guide

 Validation

 Click Validate to check your code for syntax errors.
-Available for SQL, JavaScript, JSON, YAML, and XML.
+Available for SQL, JavaScript, JSON, and YAML.
 The editor highlights the exact error line and shows a detailed message with line and column numbers.
 Valid code can also be auto-formatted.

 When the language is JSON but the snippet is a FileMaker JSON calculation, such as JSONSetElement(...) or JSONGetElement(...), validation uses the FileMaker calculation checker instead of treating the snippet as a raw JSON document.